Dentordev/Dentordev/README.md

-Hi Im DentorDev I am Intrested in making fun and unique codes that can help people
+Hi Im Dentor, A Malware and User-Cyber-Security Guy.